publications

 2025

-- Building Climate-Resilience in the Global South: How a Decentralized Water Policy Alleviates the Consequences of Climate Shocks in Low-Income CommunitiesMarcelo S O GoncalvesR&R, 2025
+- Building Resilience in the Global South: Evidence from a Decentralized Water Policy in BrazilMarcelo S O GoncalvesR&R, 2025

 2024